microsoft/winrtc/docs/README.md

 As is, the WebRTC code base has a Win32 port that doesn't build for UWP.
 Get started with building WebRTC for Windows with the patches available in this repo.
 We recommend applying the [M84 patch](patches_for_WebRTC_org/m84), which has the most recent security updates and features.

 These patches are being contributed back.
 Some of these patches were already merged into their original repos, but didn't rolled over WebRTC yet.
-Contribute changes back take time.
-We want you to be able to build Windows apps with real time communications as soon as possible.

 #### Wrappers for WinRT